hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 - **36-401 Modern Regression**
   - This course seriously made me question my major choice and pushed me toward transferring out of statistics, although it's obviously not the most important reason.
-  - Don't think I remember a single thing about the course content other than it being boring and feeling meaningless to me.
+  - A big part of the course is the mathematical basis of linear regression models.
+Don't think I remember a single thing about the content other than it being boring and feeling meaningless to me.

 - **79-104 Global Histories**
   - The topic was genocide and weapons of mass destruction.
 Fairly interesting.
-  - I enjoyed all three required books: Ordinary Men (Holocaust), Machete Season (Rwanda genocide), and Thirteen Days (the Cuban Missile Crisis).
+I enjoyed all three required books: Ordinary Men (Holocaust), Machete Season (Rwanda genocide), and Thirteen Days (the Cuban Missile Crisis).

 - **(SI Leader) 21-241 Matrices and Linear Transformations**
   - I applied to be an SI leader after my first semester because I wanted to lead 21-127, but I ended up being assigned to 241.
-  - Put a lot of effort into it and got pretty good student feedback.
+  - Put a lot of effort into it and got really good student feedback.

 #### Other Committments
 - personal project
 - projects for [Scotty Labs](https://scottylabs.org/) and [Data Science Club](https://cmu-dsc.github.io/?fbclid=IwAR0SeXHOWTAbPYnpmqzfMBmYzoPEXvX_qvqQAVGLiJerGlS5LxFXbdOeJSU)
+- internship application

 **Major**: Still in stats ML, but applied to transfer to information systems.

-**Workload**: a bit heavy at the beginning due to projects
+**Workload**: pretty heavy during the first half due to projects, slightly better after I had some exposure

 **Reflections**: I finally thought about my career path seriously, and leaned toward software development rather than data science as I used to, despite having zero development experience.
-Hence, I started working on various web projects and applying to SWE internships.
-Also, I really wished I had reconsidered transferring to SCS - it would have made my life easier eventually.
+Hence, I started working on various web projects and applying to SWE internships, although with no luck (applied to 70+ places, heard back from three for the initial round, failed all of them).
+Later in the semester I decided to transfer to IS since it aligned with my career goal better.

 <br />